dsesar/qb_php_framework/README.md

 Frameworks for QuickBooks Desktop using PHP

-Currently there is just a shell framework for connecting to QuickBooks Desktop apps via the QuickBooks Web Connector using PHP/MySQL.
+Currently this is just a shell framework for connecting to QuickBooks Desktop apps via the QuickBooks Web Connector using PHP/MySQL.

 It's far from complete but does work.